dictcp/uplex-varnish-k8s-ingress/docs/self-sharding.md

 # Self-sharding caches in a cluster

-An Ingress may be annotated so that the Varnish instances in a cluster that implement the Ingress also implement sharding of their caches -- for each request, there is an instance in the cluster that "owns" the potentially cached response, and other instances in the cluster forward the request to that instance.
+An ``VarnishConfig`` resource may be configured so that the Varnish instances in a cluster that implement Ingress also implement sharding of their caches -- for each request, there is an instance in the cluster that "owns" the potentially cached response, and other instances in the cluster forward the request to that instance.
 We refer to this as "self-sharding", because no sharding on the part of a component that forwards requests to the cluster (such as a load balancer) is required to shard the requests.
 Requests may be distributed to the cluster in any way, and the Varnish instances take care of the sharding.

 A sample manifest for the ``VarnishConfig`` Custom Resource to configure self-sharding is in the